playframework/playframework/documentation/manual/working/javaGuide/main/async/JavaAsync.md

 @[promise-pi](code/javaguide/async/JavaAsync.java)

 Play asynchronous API methods give you a `CompletionStage`.
-This is the case when you are calling an external web service using the `play.libs.WS` API, or if you are using Akka to schedule asynchronous tasks or to communicate with Actors using `play.libs.Akka`.
+This is the case when you are calling an external web service using the `play.libs.WS` API, or if you are using Pekko to schedule asynchronous tasks or to communicate with Actors using `play.libs.Pekko`.

 In this case, using `CompletionStage.thenApply` will execute the completion stage in the same calling thread as the previous task.
 This is fine when you have a small amount of CPU bound logic with no blocking.